bxparks/rpn83p/docs/FUTURE.md

 These are features which are unlikely to be implemented for various reasons:

 - user-defined alphanumeric variables
-    - TI-OS supports only single-letter variables for real or complex types.
-      Access to these are provided in v0.10.0.
-Multi-letter user-defined names are available only for real or complex Lists.
+    - The TI-OS supports only single-letter variables for real or complex types and access to these from RPN83P are provided through the `STO` and `RCL` commands.
+The TI-OS supports multi-letter user-defined names only for real or complex Lists, which are not currently (v0.12.0) supported in RPN83P.
-    - The HP-42S allows multi-letter user-defined variables which are accessible through the menu system.
+    - On the other hand, the HP-42S allows multi-letter user-defined variables for all types, and they which are accessible through the menu system.
-    - We would have to write our own symbol management and garage collection subsystem to handle user-defined variables, which does not seem worth it.
-    - We would also require substantial refactoring of the current menu system code.
+    - To support multi-letter variables in RPN83P, we would have to write our own symbol management and garage collection subsystems to handle these user-defined variables.
+We would also require substantial refactoring of the current menu system code.
     - Overall, it doesn't seem worth the effort.
 - matrices
     - I don't know how much matrix functionality is provided by TI-OS SDK.